CompositionalIT/farmer/docs/content/api-overview/resources/postgresql.md

 Every PostgreSQL Azure server you create will automatically create a SecureString parameter for the admin account password.

-> There is support for newer "Flexible" as well as the original "Single Instance" server type.
+> There is support for newer "Flexible" as well as the original "Single Server" server type.
 > Several keywords are overloaded to cater for both server types.
+> By default, the builder uses Flexible Server model.

 * PostgreSQL server (`Microsoft.DBforPostgreSQL/servers`)
 * PostgreSQL server (`Microsoft.DBforPostgreSQL/flexibleServers`)